Introduction to Mongolian Politics and Society (2 ECTS)

 Instructor: Professor Lauri Paltemaa (Lectures by Professor Turtogtokh Janar from the National University of Mongolia)

-Course Description: This course is designed to help student understand the dynamics of Mongolian politics by exploring major points in Mongolian political history, its Central Asian geo-political location in the 20th century, political democracy, changing political and economic interests towards East Asia since its democratization in the 1990s.
-Moreover, structure of government, political institutions, and elections will be discussed in the lectures.
+Contents: This course is designed to help students understand the dynamics of Mongolian politics by exploring major points in Mongolian political history, Central Asian geo-political location in the 20th century, political democracy, changing political and economic interests towards East Asia since the 1990s.
+Moreover, structure of Mongolian government, political institutions, and elections will be introduced in the lectures.

 Grading: On a scale of 1–5